 How to Celebrate the Day

-If you know to play the Ukulele, then just take out your ukulele on this day and enjoy playing it.
-If you are interested in determining how to play the Ukulele, then take this day as an opportunity and get a Ukulele at a music instrument store and learn to play it.
+If you know how to play the Ukulele, then just take out your ukulele on this day and enjoy playing it.
+If you are interested in determining how to play the Ukulele, then take this day as an opportunity to get a Ukulele at a music instrument store and learn to play it.
 Also, take pictures while playing the Ukulele and share them with others on social media using the hashtag #PlayYourUkuleleDay.